fjcalzado/Asynchronous-Javascript/readme.md

 ![Synchronous / Blocking](src/infographics/sync_blocking.png)

-On the other hand, asynchronous and non-blocking may slightly differ depending on the context.
-Certainly, they are pretty similar concepts aimed towards a more efficient execution flow.
-However, they fall back in different mechanisms to get the job done.
+On the other hand, asynchronous and non-blocking slightly differ depending on the context.
+Certainly, they are pretty similar concepts aimed to improve execution flow efficiency, they use different mechanisms though:

 - `Non-Blocking`: A non-blocking call returns immediately with whatever result it has; data, no-data, error or even a message saying '*hey, this call will block you, postpone it when you have nothing to do*'.
 It is implied that some sort of polling must be done to get the rest of the data or just to place a new request in a better moment.
 - `Asynchronous`: An asynchronous call will also return immediately.
 It just invokes a task that will keep progressing in the background and will signal its completion using a specific mechanism such as a registered callback, promise or event.
 We will explain them later.